hpc2n/linux-command-line-101/docs/hints.md

 - **CTRL-l**: Clear the terminal
 - **TAB**: Auto-complete (i.e. start write a command or file name and then press TAB to auto-complete, if possible)
 - **ARROW-UP**: Pressing the arrow-up key repeatedly will let you cycle through recent commands
 - **CTRL-r**: you will get a prompt to write text to search in the list of recent commands.
-The list is saved in <code>.bash.history</code> in your $HOME.
+The list is saved in <code>.bash_history</code> in your $HOME.
+On some systems it might be called <code>.bash.history</code>

 ## Finding help

-You can often get more info on flags/options and usage for a Linux command with
+You can often get more info on the usage of a Linux command.
+This includes options and flags.
+Depending on the setup of your system either or both of the following should succeed:

 - ``COMMAND --help``
 - ``man COMMAND``